 Easily search for that address by its nickname or its first few characters when withdrawing crypto and the Address Book will autocomplete the process

 Save new addresses to the Address Book after withdrawing crypto to an unknown address

-Whitelisting is a security feature in the Address Book that allows crypto withdrawals to only go to addresses (external or Coinbase) already designated in your Address Book.
-Requiring 2-step verification to enable/disable the feature, Whitelisting allows users to more safely withdraw to verified addresses.
+Allowlisting/Whitelisting is a security feature in the Address Book that allows crypto withdrawals to only go to addresses (external or Coinbase) already designated in your Address Book.
+Requiring 2-step verification to enable/disable the feature, the feature allows users to more safely withdraw to verified addresses.
 Users can: